The plumbing system inside your home is probably something you don't think about until a drain clogs or needs repair.

 - Allow the tap to flow for a few minutes to ensure that the clog is gone.

-Best Drain Snake Products
+Best Drain Snake Products for Plumbing Emergencies

 RIGID 6 Feet Toilet Auger

-As one of the best augers specially designed for toilets, this equipment includes a 72-inch tube to fit inside any commode and a three-foot metal cable with a bulbous, coiled auger head.
+As one of the best augers specially designed for toilets, this equipment includes a 72-inch tube to fit inside any commode and a 3-foot metal cable with a bulbous, coiled auger head.
 The cable has a vinyl covering to protect the toilet from scratches and other damage.

 The RIGID 6 Feet Toilet Auger cable is incredibly flexible and easily catches wads of toilet paper or flushed jewelry and toys.